BIOS9112 – Life-History Strategies and Climate Effects

 - Improved your skills in written and oral presentation.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-The courses BIOS5112 and BIOS9112 have common admission.
+The courses BIOS5112 and BIOS9112 have joint admission.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.